High-efficiency telecom conversion of heralded atomic biphoton wavepackets

 \FigThree

-Under these conditions, the calculated generation rates of the probe and trigger photons are $R_p = 8.9 \times 10^5$~s$^{-1}$ and $R_t = 1.4 \times 10^6$~s$^{-1}$.
-The biphoton pair generation rate is $7.3 \times 10^5$~s$^{-1}$, corresponding to pairing ratios of 0.82 for the probe field and 0.52 for the trigger field.
-The asymmetry originates from the different Clebsch–Gordan coefficients of the probe and trigger transitions, which lead to unequal photon generation rates even though correlated photon pairs are produced at the same rate.
-This mechanism differs from the pairing-ratio asymmetry discussed in Ref.~\cite{Shiu3}, where the imbalance arises from propagation loss associated with ground-state decoherence and phase mismatch.
+Under these conditions, the calculated probe and trigger generation rates are $R_p = 8.9 \times 10^5$~s$^{-1}$ and $R_t = 1.4 \times 10^6$~s$^{-1}$, with a pair rate of $7.3 \times 10^5$~s$^{-1}$.
+The corresponding pairing ratios are 0.82 and 0.52, respectively.
+This asymmetry arises from unequal Clebsch--Gordan coefficients, yielding different probe- and trigger-photon rates for the same correlated-pair rate.

-To further verify the single-photon character of the heralded probe photons, we evaluate the conditional autocorrelation function $g^{(2)}_{p\text{-}p|t}(\tau)$, as shown in Fig.~\ref{fig:biphoton}(b).
-The minimum value reaches 0.22, confirming the nonclassical character of the heralded probe photons.
-The fluctuations outside the correlation window originate from low accidental coincidence counts and have negligible impact on the measurements.
-Since the useful quantum correlations are confined within the biphoton coherence time, the heralded photons remain suitable for interference and frequency conversion experiments.
+To verify the single-photon character of the heralded probe photons, we evaluate the conditional autocorrelation $g^{(2)}_{p\text{-}p|t}(\tau)$, as shown in Fig.~\ref{fig:biphoton}(b).
+The minimum value reaches 0.22, confirming sub-Poissonian photon statistics.
+Fluctuations outside the correlation window originate from low accidental coincidence counts and have negligible influence on the conversion measurements.
+The well-defined temporal wavepacket and narrow bandwidth of the heralded probe photons therefore provide a controlled input for examining how the finite spectral acceptance of the converter affects telecom conversion.